Benny-900906/OpenMarkdownPDF/README.md

 - **React.js**: A JavaScript library for building user interfaces.
 - **Tailwind CSS**: A utility-first CSS framework for rapid UI development.
 - **Zustand**: A state management library for React that provides a more simple and flexible way to manage the state of the application compared to Redux.
+- **TypeScript**: A strongly typed superset of JavaScript that adds static typing to the language.
+- **React-Markdown**: A open-source library for rendering Markdown content as React components.
+- **Monaco-Editor**: A lightweight, fast code editor that's used by many development environments and online code editors.

 ## Dependencies